 These changes have the potential to drastically affect Romsey as an area and as a community, and so Romsey needs a councillor who will listen to residents, who will communicate what is going on and what is being planned, and will work to ensure the changes don’t destroy Romsey’s unique character.
 That is what I will do, if elected as Romsey’s county councillor.

 One of the reasons I decided to stand was that I didn’t feel like I knew what the council or my local councillors were doing.
 I didn’t really hear from them, and didn’t know what they did.
-If I’m elected, I will make sure that that is not the case for me - you will hear from me and know what I am doing, I will actually come and talk to you, and I will represent our area to the best of my ability.
-For more specific pledges, please go to the Romsey Lib Dems website.
+If I’m elected, I will make sure that that is not the case for me - you will hear from me and know what I am doing, I will actually come and talk to you, and I will represent our area to the best of my ability, with regular updates posted on the Romsey Lib Dems website.

 So, on the 4th May, please do vote.
 It’s important.
-Vote for who you think will be the best councillor for Romsey.
-Hopefully, that'll be me.
+Vote for who you think will be the best councillor for Romsey - as it will make a huge difference in the next few years.